-And what happens was the levels of service went down, the cost went down and that set of transactions over few years and the hidden risks started coming up.
+And what happens was, the levels of service went down, the cost went down and that set of transactions over a few years and the hidden risks started coming up.

-Lead was released in the water supply.
+The lead was released into the water supply.
 People of a pretty low socio-economic status, we’ll actually a lot of people in the town ended up, particularly children, with lead poisoning, well above recommended safety levels.